fgx/fgx-globe/readme.md

 FGX Globe acquires data from [FGX](http://www.fgx.ch/).
 FGX builds add-ons for [FlightGear](http://www.flightgear.org/) - the popular FOSS flight simulator,

-In particular, FGX Globe uses their [Crossfeed](http://crossfeed.fgx.ch/data) near real-time data feed which shows all the Internet-connected planes in the air.
+In particular, FGX Globe uses the [Crossfeed](http://crossfeed.fgx.ch/data) near real-time data feed which shows all the Internet-connected planes in the air.

-Have a look at [FGX Globe R2](http://jaanga.github.com/data-globes/fgx-globe-r2/)
+For the latest updates please have a look at [FGx Open Source Projects](http://fgx.github.com)

 ## Change log